impredicative/irc-rss-feed-bot/README.md

 # irc-rss-feed-bot
-**irc-rss-feed-bot** is a Python 3.7 based IRC RSS, Atom, and scraped feed posting bot.
+**irc-rss-feed-bot** is an IRC based RSS, Atom, JSON, and HTML feed posting bot implemented in Python 3.7.
 It essentially posts the entries of feeds in IRC channels, one entry per message.
 More specifically, it posts the titles and shortened URLs of entries.

+The [`jmespath`](https://pypi.org/project/jmespath/) and [`hext`](https://pypi.org/project/hext/) DSLs are used for parsing arbitrary JSON and HTML content respectively.

 If viewing this readme on Docker Hub, note that it may be misformatted and truncated.
 In this case, it can be viewed correctly on [GitHub](https://github.com/impredicative/irc-rss-feed-bot).